Vtiger Sales Insights

 Get a breakdown of your sales by the number of products sold and their value.
 The chart helps you identify the most sold products and makes the process of sales forecasting easy.
 Hovering on the chart gives the count and value of products sold.

 You can view the data in the tabular format displayed below the chart.
-You can group the table data in the following ways using the drop-down:
+The table displays the following information:

 Sales Cycle by Duration